 A note about Croatian beaches: Depending on where in the world you’re from, you might be used to different types of beaches.
-Where I’m from, around New Haven, Connecticut, we have sand beaches.
+Where I’m from in the United States, we have sand beaches.
 In Croatia, many beaches consist of pebbles and stones.
 Still (mostly) comfortable to lounge on, but different than what you might be used to!

 Since the beach area is at the base of the Šibenik, you’ll find a unique, panoramic view of the city, including Barone Fortress, St. Michael’s Fortress, and the Cathedral of St. James.